decentraland/old-documentation/_posts/development-guide/2018-01-05-scriptable-scene.md

 These steps summarize when each of the methods above are called:

-1. The user enters your scene, a series of processes are run in the backround by the low level API.
+1. The user enters your scene, a series of processes are run in the background by the low level API.
 2. After all requirements are fulfilled, `sceneDidMount()` is called.
 3.  `render()` is then called for the first time.
 4. The user then navigates the scene, creating various events by interacting with it.
 If any of those events leads to a change in the scene's state, then `shouldSceneUpdate()` is called.
 If this function returns `true`, then: